-Since the Spritz shows no sign of slowing its orangey-red flow, it’s time to learn a thing or two—or six—about this refreshing classic quencher.
+Since the Spritz shows no sign of slowing, it’s time to learn a thing or two—or six—about this refreshing quencher.

 1. Aperol Is an Amaro

 Technically, the Spritz category comes from Austria, which had possession of what is now the Veneto and Lombardy regions of northern Italy from 1805 until about 1866.
-Austrians didn’t love the acidic northern Italian white wines being made and poured in the region and would ask for a spritzen of water to make it more palatable.
-And so the notion of Spritz came to be.
+Austrians didn’t love the acidic northern Italian white wines being made locally and would ask for a spritzen of water to make it more palatable—so the notion of Spritz came to be.